sscotth/file-icon-supplement/README.md

 ## Features

-* Icons visible in tree-view, tabs, fuzzy-finder, and find-and-replace, status-bar, and grammar-selector
+* Icons visible in tree-view, tabs, fuzzy-finder, and find-and-replace, status-bar, grammar-status, and grammar-selector
+* Toggle for each of the above areas
 * Respects the "Show Icons" setting on tabs
 * TODO: Full color, single color, and no color icons
+* TODO: Toggle between icon options where available
-* TODO: Optional overriding of the active theme's icons
+* TODO: Test the find-and-replace class event

 ## Issues and Pull Requests :bug:

+Some of the features of this package rely on recent additions by myself and others to atom and may not be fully tested.
 Please report any problems or feature suggestions [here](https://github.com/sscotth/file-icon-supplement/issues).
 Pull requests are welcome.